-While in Tokyo I took some time to better myself through a couple courses, a night photography walking tour and a sushi making class with Tokyo Sushi-making Tour.
+While in Tokyo I took some time to better myself through a couple of courses, a night photography walking tour and a sushi-making class with Tokyo Sushi-making Tour.
 Little did I know that this Tokyo Sushi-Making Tour would be entertaining and fun on top of tasty.

 Meet your Host

 After dressing in a traditional Yukata (a nice touch) we were surprised with a pop quiz.
 As I found eating sushi at the Tsijuku Fish Market, the Japanese are particular when it comes to sushi etiquette.
 This means only using soy sauce and ginger on specific types of fish and holding chop sticks properly.
 Don’t even think about adding that wasabi to your soy sauce.
 Shame!

 This quiz was a fun bonus and gave us a peek into the etiquette surrounding sushi.

 After a history lesson on the origins of sushi, our Tokyo Sushi-Making Tour shifted to actually making sushi…or so I thought.
 First, we went through the countless steps to properly create one simple-looking piece of nigiri.
 Using a fake piece of fish (neta) and ball or rice (sheri) we repeated this process several times until our chef was convinced we were ready for the real thing.
 Apparently, it takes 10 years as a sushi chef to master these techniques – something to think about the next time you pop that $1.50 pice of tuna nigiri in your mouth!